 This is principally an article about tax planning for the non resident alien individual and foreign corporate investor that is planning for smaller size investments in United States real estate (“Foreign Investor”).1

-Third, one must seek good professionals in the United States who are also knowledgeable about the needs of the foreign investor.
-You must have an independent tax lawyer, real estate lawyer, an accountant and several property appraisers to rely on.
+One must seek good professionals in the United States who are also knowledgeable about the needs of the foreign investor.
+You must have an independent tax lawyer, real estate lawyer, an accountant a real estate broker and a property appraiser to rely on.

 Tax planning for the foreign investor acquiring real estate with cash investments in the range of approximately $500,000 or less requires a look at both the U.S. income tax consequences and the U.S. estate and gift tax consequences.